New Rochelle High School: Campus

-A white marble World War II Marines Memorial is located near the causeway leading to the High School from North Avenue.
+A white, marble, World War II Marines Memorial is located near the causeway leading to the High School from North Avenue.
 The monument was dedicated on June 3, 1949, to the 15 New Rochelle Marines who died while fighting in the war.

-The high school is designed in the French-Gothic style by the noted architectural firm of Guilbert and Betelle.
+The school's campus was designed in the French-Gothic style by the architectural firm Guilbert and Betelle.
 It includes a working clock tower, indoor swimming facilities, eight tennis courts, two football fields, one combined soccer and baseball field, an outdoor track, a television station and a planetarium.
-The planetarium can hold 84 viewers and uses a 'Spitz Scidome', 360 degree fulldome video projector with ATM-4 automation and a 5.1 surround sound audio system.
+The planetarium can hold 84 viewers and uses a Spitz Scidome, a 360-degree full-dome video projector with ATM-4 automation and a 5.1 surround sound audio system.

+History

+The high school was completed in 1926 at a cost of over $1 million.
+It was originally named the Woodrow Wilson Memorial High School, but was removed by the city board of education and renamed to New Rochelle High School, sparking protests.

 On May 17, 1968, school buildings dating from the 1920s and 1930s were destroyed by arson.
-A 16-year-old high school student with a history of setting fires to attract attention was arrested for the arson.
+A 16-year-old high-school student with a history of setting fires to attract attention was arrested for the arson.
 Additions made to school buildings in 1959 and 1960 were not affected.
 Fire insurance allowed the school to rebuild while displaced students were accommodated at local junior high schools under a time-sharing arrangement.

-On August 15, 2008, New Rochelle High School was struck by lightning.
-The resulting fire badly damaged the building's distinctive spire.
-The fire occurred just two months after the 40th anniversary of the 1968 arson fire that destroyed much of the school.

-The spring 2018 school semester at New Rochelle High School was marred by several instances of violence involving students.
+On August 15, 2008, two months after the 40th anniversary of the 1968 arson fire that destroyed much of the school, New Rochelle High School was struck by lightning, causing a fire that severely damaged the building's distinctive spire.

+During the spring 2018 semester at the school, three instances of violence involving students occurred; in an incident on January 18 of that year, a student was stabbed to death.
+In 2019, a student named Z'Inah Brown was sentenced to 17 years in prison for her actions in the January 2018 incident.

-In 2019, it was reported that NRHS administrator Shadia Alvarez was being fired "for changing 212 grades for 32 students by making 'entries and changes to students' records in violation of NRHS grade-change practice and without any consistent, comprehensible or valid explanation.'"
+In 2019, the school's administrator was dismissed "for changing 212 grades for 32 students by making 'entries and changes to students' records in violation of NRHS grade-change practice and without any consistent, comprehensible or valid explanation'".

 Academics

-To create a more personalized atmosphere, NRHS is organized into eight smaller learning communities of approximately 400-600 students each.
-The communities are geographically defined and serve as a home base for students and teachers.
-Ninth and tenth grade students in each community are teamed with core area teachers in English, social studies, mathematics, and science.
-These teacher-student 'teams' remain intact for ninth and tenth grade in order to provide continuity for students and staff.
-Eleventh and twelfth grade students remain within their communities even though most course work occurs throughout the campus.
+The NRHS is organized into eight geographically defined learning communities of approximately 400-600 students each that serve as a home base for students and teachers.
+In each community, ninth and tenth grade students in are teamed with teachers in English, social studies, mathematics, and science.
+These teacher-student 'teams' remain intact for ninth and tenth grades to provide continuity for students and staff.
+Eleventh and twelfth grade students remain within their communities but most coursework occurs throughout the campus.